suquamish/isp-monitor/README.md

 Copy the `isp-monitor.client`, `speedguage.gnuplot`, `isp-monitor.gnuplot` files to the pi user's home directory.
 Make sure the `isp-monitor.client` file is executable by the pi user and group.

+You'll want to edit the `speedguage.gnuplot` file, find the line that reads `topSpeed=100` and change that to either the advertised speed your ISP promises in Mbits/s, or the top speed your pi can manage in Mbits/s.
+100 Mbit/s is far too lofty of a goal for my Pi Zero, but I only need it to muster 60Mbit/s to monitor my friends connection.

 Set up the monitor to run every 5 minutes:
 - `cp isp-monitor.timer /etc/systemd/system/`
 - `cp isp-monitor.service /etc/system/system/`